michaelpb/libscroll/DEVELOPMENT.md

 ### static

-- `constructor(contents, structure, parser, editor_parser, editor_renderer)`
+- `constructor(contents, parser, editor_parser, editor_renderer)`

-    - Constructs a new Document object with the given StructureObject, the given TreeParser, the given ScrollMarkdownParser, and the given EditorRenderer, which should all be already fully loaded.
+    - Constructs a new Document object with the given the given TreeParser, the given ScrollMarkdownParser, and the given EditorRenderer, which should all be already fully loaded.

 ### public properties

-- `structure`
 - `parser` - the TreeParser
 - `editor_parser` - a flat-parser (for editor reading)
 - `editor_renderer` - a flat-renderer (for editor export)